Author Archives: Joshua

 Booking Appointments

-To avoid wait times while booking over the phone, please visit our Online Appointment Booking web page http://www.lakeshoremedicalgroup.ca/contact/online-appointment-booking/ to book your next appointment to see your Doctor, the nurse, or lab assistant.
+To avoid wait times while booking over the phone, please visit our Online Appointment Booking web page https://www.lakeshoremedicalgroup.ca/contact/online-appointment-booking/ to book your next appointment to see your Doctor, the nurse, or lab assistant.

 In Office Appointment Reminder